TITLE 86: REVENUE

 2) For purposes of IITA Section 601(b)(3), "state" means any state of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and any territory or possession of the United States, or any political subdivision of any of the foregoing.
 (IITA Section 1501(a)(22)) This definition is effective for tax years ending on or after December 31, 1989.
 The term "state" does not include foreign countries or any political subdivision of a foreign country.

-3) "Resident" is defined at IITA Section 1501(a)(20) and in Section 100.3020 of this Part.
+3) "Resident" is defined at IITA Section 1501(a)(20) and in Section 100.3020.

-4) Base income subject to tax both by another state and by this State or "double-taxed income" means items of income minus items deducted or excluded in computing the tax for which credit is claimed, to the extent such items of income, deduction or exclusion are taken into account in the computation of base income under IITA Section 203 for the person claiming the credit.
+4) Base income subject to tax both by another state and by this State or "double-taxed income" means items of income minus items deducted or excluded in computing the tax for which credit is claimed, to the extent those items of income, deduction or exclusion are taken into account in the computation of base income under IITA Section 203 for the person claiming the credit.
 However, under IITA Section 601(b)(3), as in effect prior to January 1, 2006 (the effective date of Public Act 94-247), no compensation received by a resident which qualifies as compensation paid in this State as determined under IITA Section 304(a)(2)(B) shall be considered income subject to tax by another state or states.

 A) Under IITA Section 203(a), base income of an individual is computed without allowing the standard deduction allowed in computing federal taxable income, and without allowing the exemptions provided in IITA Section 204.
-Double-taxed income is therefore computed without reduction for any standard deductions or exemptions allowed by the state.
+Double-taxed income is therefore computed without reduction for any standard deductions or exemptions allowed by the other state.

 B) An item of income is not included in double-taxed income to the extent it is excluded or deducted in computing the tax for which the credit is claimed.
 For example, State X allows a deduction or exclusion equal to 60% of long-term capital gains and for 100% of winnings from the State X lottery.
 Only 40% of long-term capital gains is subject to tax in that state.
 Similarly, an individual subject to the Washington, D.C. unincorporated business tax is allowed to deduct from taxable income a reasonable allowance for compensation for personal services rendered.
 This deduction is in fact an exclusion for the "personal income" of the individual, which Congress has forbidden Washington, D.C. to tax except in the case of residents.
 Accordingly, double-taxed income is net of this deduction.

 C) An item of income that is excluded, subtracted or deducted in the computation of base income under IITA Section 203 cannot be included in double-taxed income.
 For example, IITA Section 203(a)(2)(L) allows a subtraction for federally-taxed Social Security and Railroad Retirement benefits, while dividends received from a Subchapter S corporation are excluded from federal gross income and therefore from base income.
-Accordingly, even if another state taxes such benefits or dividends, these amounts are not included in double-taxed income.
+Accordingly, even if another state taxes those benefits or dividends, these amounts are not included in double-taxed income.

 D) An item of expense is deducted or subtracted in computing double-taxed income only to the extent that item is deducted or subtracted in computing the tax base in the other state and in computing base income under IITA Section 203.
 For example, State Y allows deductions for federal itemized deductions and for individual federal income taxes paid.
-No deduction for federal income taxes is allowed in computing base income under IITA Section 203, and so that deduction is not taken into account in computing base income subject to tax in State Y. Also, IITA Section 203(a) generally does not allow a deduction for federal itemized deductions, and so federal itemized deductions are generally not taken into account in computing base income subject to tax in State Y. However, IITA Section 203(a)(2)(V) allows self-employed individuals a subtraction modification for health insurance premiums, which can be taken as an itemized deduction in computing federal taxable income.
+No deduction for federal income taxes is allowed in computing base income under IITA Section 203, and so that deduction is not taken into account in computing base income subject to tax in State Y. Also, IITA Section 203(a) generally does not allow a deduction for federal itemized deductions, and so federal itemized deductions are generally not taken into account in computing base income subject to tax in State Y. However, IITA Section 203(a)(2)(V) allows self-employed individuals a subtraction modification for health insurance premiums, which can be taken as an itemized deduction in computing federal taxable income in some taxable years.
 Accordingly, in the case of a self-employed individual eligible for the Illinois subtraction, any itemized deduction for health insurance premiums taken into account in computing the State Y tax base is also taken into account in computing double-taxed income.

 F) Some states impose an alternative minimum tax similar to the tax imposed by IRC section 55, under which a taxpayer computes a regular taxable income and also computes an alternative minimum taxable income by reducing some exclusions or deductions, and eliminating other exclusions and deductions entirely.
 The taxpayer applies different rate structures to regular taxable income and to alternative minimum taxable income, and is liable for the higher of the two taxes so computed.
 An item of income included in a state's alternative minimum taxable income but not in the regular taxable income of that state is not included in base income subject to tax in that state unless the taxpayer is actually liable for alternative minimum tax in that state.
 For example, a state allows a 60% capital gains exclusion for regular tax purposes, but includes 100% of the capital gains in its alternative minimum taxable income.
 If a taxpayer incurs alternative minimum tax liability in that state, 100% of the capital gains is included in double-taxed income.
 If only regular tax liability is incurred, only 40% of capital gains is included in double-taxed income.

 G) Some states compute the tax liability of a nonresident by first computing the tax on all income of the nonresident from whatever source derived, and then multiplying the resulting amount by a percentage equal to in-state sources of income divided by total sources of income or by allowing a credit based on the percentage of total income from sources outside the state.
 Other states determine the tax base of a nonresident by computing the tax base as if the person were a resident and multiplying the result by the percentage equal to in-state sources of income divided by total sources of income.
 The use of either of these methods of computing tax does not mean that income from all sources is included in double-taxed income.
-See Comptroller of the Treasury v.
+(See Comptroller of the Treasury v.
 Hickey, 114 Md.
 App.
 388, 689 A.2d 1316 (1997); Chin v.
 Director, Division of Taxation, 14 N.J.
 Tax 304 (T.C.
 N.J.
-1994).
-When a state uses either of these methods of computation, double-taxed income shall be the base income of the taxpayer from all sources subject to tax in that state, as computed in accordance with the rest of this subsection (b)(4), multiplied by the percentage of income from sources in that state, as computed under that state's law; provided, however, that no compensation paid in Illinois under IITA Section 304(a)(2)(B) shall be treated as income from sources in that state in computing such percentage in any taxable year beginning prior to January 1, 2006.
+1994)).
+When a state uses either of these methods of computation, double-taxed income shall be the base income of the taxpayer from all sources subject to tax in that state, as computed in accordance with the rest of this subsection (b)(4), multiplied by the percentage of income from sources in that state, as computed under that state's law; provided, however, that no compensation paid in Illinois under IITA Section 304(a)(2)(B) shall be treated as income from sources in that state in computing that percentage in any taxable year beginning prior to January 1, 2006.

 EXAMPLE 1: Individual, an Illinois resident, has federal adjusted gross income of $80,000 in Year 1, comprised of $75,000 in wages, $1,000 in taxable interest and $4,000 in net rental income.
 Taxable interest includes $200 in interest on federal government obligations and excludes $500 in municipal bond interest.
 The rental income is from property in State X. Individual is subject to $6,000 in federal income tax in Year 1.